Ziyang-Huang/.Net-Project-Modification-History/README.md

 - Patterns not matching: ensure you use forward slashes and quote globs in PowerShell, e.g. `-i "tests/*"`.
 - Windows quoting: when using the wrapper from PowerShell, quoting globs (`"packages/*"`) avoids shell expansion.
 - Verify Git is on PATH by running `git --version`.
+- Permission denied or locked file: the tool will automatically retry with a timestamped filename.
+If it still fails, choose a different output folder via `-o/--output-dir` and ensure you have write permissions.

 ## Project layout
 - `src/main.py`: Main CLI tool.